Attention Mechanism

 Attention is expensive.
 Standard full self-attention grows quadratically with sequence length, creating memory and compute pressure for long contexts.
 Efficient kernels, sparse patterns, KV caching, and alternative architectures are all responses to this bottleneck.

 Long context is not stable memory.
 A model may have access to many tokens while still missing details, overweighting distractors, losing source boundaries, or failing to maintain instruction hierarchy.
+The Lost in the Middle line of research is a warning against treating context length as equivalent to reliable context use.

 Governance Relevance